 Paying the price for sin, Jesus died and rose again.

 Everyone who trusts in Him alone has eternal life.

 Life with Jesus starts now and lasts forever.

-A great flight is a waste if we crash land.
-It is vitally important to know how to bring the conversation to a close and give the person you are sharing the Gospel with an opportunity to say “yes” to Jesus.
+It doesn’t matter how great the flight was if you crash land.
+In the same way, it’s important to know how to bring the conversation to a close and give the person you’re sharing the Gospel with an opportunity to say “yes” to Jesus.

-Too often, when sharing the Gospel we don’t go the whole way.
-We are right there, descending toward the landing strip and then, last minute, we pull up out of fear.
+Too often when sharing the Gospel, we don’t go the whole way.
+We’re right there, descending toward the landing strip, and then at the last minute, we pull up out of fear.